wiz0u/WTelegramClient/README.md

 Don't use this library for Spam or Scam.
 Respect Telegram [Terms of Service](https://telegram.org/tos) as well as the [API Terms of Service](https://core.telegram.org/api/terms) or you might get banned from Telegram servers.

-Developers feedback is welcome in the Telegram support group [@WTelegramClient](https://t.me/WTelegramClient)
+If you read all this ReadMe, the [Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md), the [Examples codes](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) and still have questions, feedback is welcome in our Telegram group [@WTelegramClient](https://t.me/WTelegramClient)
-You can also check our [📖 Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) for more help and troubleshooting guide.

 If you like this library, please [consider a donation](http://t.me/WTelegramBot?start=donate) ❤ This will help the project keep going.